 The sample taken during your surgical procedure is now sent to the laboratory for analysis by a histopathologist.
+If you have undergone Mohs Surgery with is, your results will be discussed with you on the day.

 We expect to have the results back in 4-6 weeks post your procedure.